liabru/matter-js/README.md

 ### License

 Matter.js is licensed under [The MIT License (MIT)](http://opensource.org/licenses/MIT)
-<br/>Copyright (c) 2014 Liam Brummitt
+Copyright (c) 2014 Liam Brummitt

 This license is also supplied with the release and source code.
-<br/>As stated in the license, absolutely no warranty is provided.
+As stated in the license, absolutely no warranty is provided.